 Some manufacturers are bypassing wholesalers for at least part of their product sales.
 By selling direct to consumers, the manufacturers aim to increase profit margins and gain greater control over the consumer experience.

-Running a successful wholesale business involves juggling multiple priorities at the same time — optimizing inventory, keeping customers happy, and managing cash flow and profits.
+Running a successful wholesale business involves juggling multiple priorities at the same time—optimizing inventory, keeping customers happy, and managing cash flow and profits.
 Here are some useful tips:

 The ability to efficiently manage inventory is at the heart of any successful wholesale operation.
-B2B wholesalers must be able to accurately track what’s in warehouses; replenish inventory, based on demand; and pick inventory efficiently when fulfilling orders.
+B2B wholesalers must be able to accurately track what’s in warehouses, replenish inventory based on demand, and pick inventory efficiently when fulfilling orders.
 Sophisticated inventory management software can help by tracking inventory throughout the supply chain and automating reordering, based on factors such as current inventory levels and customer demand forecasts.
 Inventory management software helps increase revenue and profit by ensuring that wholesalers have just enough inventory to meet demand without over-ordering.

-Supporting operations with an integrated suite of applications can dramatically boost efficiency, responsiveness and customer satisfaction.
-Leading B2B solutions enable wholesale companies to automate processes ranging from ordering and inventory management to ecommerce.
+Supporting operations with an integrated suite of applications can dramatically boost efficiency, responsiveness, and customer satisfaction.
+Leading B2B solutions empower wholesale companies to automate processes ranging from ordering and inventory management to ecommerce.
 Technology can make virtually any repetitive task more efficient by automating time-consuming, error-prone manual steps.
 In addition to making processes smoother and reducing costs, automation can increase customer satisfaction and, therefore, drive more business purchases.

 Each business customer can generate considerable revenue over time, so it’s important to foster relationships to ensure that customers are happy and continue to buy from you.
 Getting closer to customers also helps B2B wholesale suppliers better understand customer needs and develop targeted wholesale marketing strategies.